 LOW (0) MODERATE (.3) HIGH (.5) Value Can engage in very short social Can function in most social situations Can use language exchanges, and sustain the conversation in the classroom.
 Can enter spontaneously, flexibly, and with substantial support.
-Can unprepared in conversation on topics effectively for social and communicate in simple and routine tasks academic purposes.
+Can unprepared in conversation on topics effectively for social and communicate in simple and routine tasks that are familiar, of personal interest, academic purposes.
 Can requiring a simple and direct exchange or connected to everyday life.
 Can formulate ideas and opinions of information on familiar topics and use provided language frames or with precision and relate activities, possibly using provided structures as models for original contributions skillfully to those language frames or structures. expression. of other speakers.